Assessing Affective States

 Research on human and non-human animals indicates that negative mental states, such as anxiety or depression, can induce pessimistic judgments of ambiguous stimuli (Hallion and Ruscio, 2011).
 For example, barren or unpredictable housing conditions can elicit negative affect states in rats and piglets (Mendl et al., 2009; Douglas et al., 2012).

-For cognitive bias experiments, operant conditioning methods are used to train animals to distinguish between two stimuli that lie at the ends of a continuous stimulus range.
+For cognitive bias experiments, animals are trained to distinguish between two stimuli.
 One stimulus may be associated with a highly valued reward while the other is associated with a lower valued reward or punishment.
 The conditioned behavioral response can be locomotion-based, such as approach, or computer-based method, such as touchscreen responses (i.e., peck, nose, press).
 Once animals are trained to respond to a positive stimulus (“go”) and to not respond when presented the negative stimulus (“no-go”), their cognitive bias can be explored through the presentation of an ambiguous or intermediate stimulus.
 Animals can be classified as “optimistic” or having a positive affective state if the animal displays behaviors that suggest an increased expectation of reward in the face of ambiguous stimuli.
 Alternatively, animals can be classified “pessimistic” or having a negative affective state if the animal displays behaviors that suggest an increased expectation of punishment in the face of ambiguous stimuli.

 Broom, D. (1986).
 Indicators of poor welfare.
 British Veterinary Journal, 142, 524-526.